trippleflux/nxscripts/alcobot/trunk/readme.txt

 ############################################################

 FTPD: All
-Info: Manage affiliated and banned groups.
+Info: Display affiliated and banned groups.
 Path: modules/generic/groups

 1. Add "groups" to the module list in AlcoBot.conf.